supadupa/magento-extension/README.md

 ```

 ## Features

+* Provides Sauce configuration options for Magento integrations. *If you
+  intend to test (see below) the appication in different environments, be mindful of the
+  values set in `./etc/integrations/config.xml`*
-* adds a new endpoint at `/rest/v1/products/sauce` which provides a custom feed
+* Adds a new endpoint at `/rest/v1/products/sauce` which provides a custom feed
-  for our hotspots feature
+  for our hotspots feature.
+* Adds a custom permission which our endpoint sits behind.
-* returns the version number in the custom endpoint, so you can ascertain what
+* Returns the version number in the custom endpoint, so you can ascertain what
   version of the application the client has installed.
-* Adds a set of Links in Marketing > Add Sauce Social > Connection Status /
+* Adds a set of Links in `Marketing > Add Sauce Social > Connection Status /
-  Media Library.
-Currently these links redirect the user to our platform.
+  Media Library`.
+Currently these links redirect the user to [our platform](https://github.con/supadupa/sauce)]
+  rather than render anything within Magento.

 ## Before updating, please read first

 [Semver](https://semver.org)

+## How to test

+TODO: write this section when you know

 ## Ratonale for Repo